chef/chef-web-docs/chef_master/source/chef_vault.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/chef_vault.rst>`__

-``chef-vault`` is a Ruby Gem that is included in Chef Workstation and the chef-client. ``chef-vault`` allows the encryption of a data bag item by using the public keys of a list of nodes, allowing only those nodes to decrypt the encrypted values. ``chef-vault`` uses the ``knife vault`` subcommand.
+``chef-vault`` is a Ruby Gem that is included in Chef Workstation and the Chef Infra Client. ``chef-vault`` allows the encryption of a data bag item by using the public keys of a list of nodes, allowing only those nodes to decrypt the encrypted values. ``chef-vault`` uses the ``knife vault`` subcommand.

 .. note:: ``chef-vault`` does not currently support alternate keying mechanisms like GPG and Amazon KMS.

 * For more information about using the ``chef-vault`` cookbook, its helper methods and resources, see https://github.com/chef-cookbooks/chef-vault

-The ``chef-vault cookbook`` is maintained by Chef.
+The ``chef-vault cookbook`` is maintained by Chef Software.
 Use it along with ``chef-vault`` itself.
 This cookbook adds the ``chef_vault_item`` helper method to the Recipe DSL and the ``chef_vault_secret`` resource.
 Use them both in recipes to work with data bag secrets.

 .. warning::

-   Chef vault requires the use of chef-client configured to use public/private key pairs.
-Chef vault is incompatible with the practice of using chef-client with a private key as ``client.pem`` and a certificate set as its public identity in the Chef server database.
-To update existing nodes to use ``chef-vault``, first re-register your chef-client nodes with the Chef server, which will generate public/private key pairs, and then install Chef vault on each node.
-Chef vault will generate the following error if used with a chef-client with a private key as ``client.pem`` and a certificate set as its public identity in the Chef server database:
+   Chef vault requires the use of Chef Infra Client configured to use public/private key pairs.
+Chef vault is incompatible with the practice of using Chef Infra Client with a private key as ``client.pem`` and a certificate set as its public identity in the Chef Infra Server database.
+To update existing nodes to use ``chef-vault``, first re-register your Chef Infra Client nodes with the Chef Infra Server, which will generate public/private key pairs, and then install Chef vault on each node.
+Chef vault will generate the following error if used with a Chef Infra Client with a private key as ``client.pem`` and a certificate set as its public identity in the Chef Infra Server database:

    .. code-block:: none